 Disstertation: "'Living on the Edge': Craft, Land Use, and the American Environment"

 M.A.
 Thesis: "Don't Forget to Remember: The Defiant Queer Hand in David McDiarmid's Man Quilt, 1978" (Southern Illinois University, Carbondale, completed 2015)

-Matthew Limb is a fourth-year Ph.D. student and Doctoral Scholars Fellow at University of California Santa Barbara.
-He specializes in Contemporary art, craft, and design with a minor specialization in queer cultural production and performance.
-Matthew’s research examines the overlap of craft production with the environmental movement by focusing on queer ecology and ceramics production in the western United States.
+Matthew Limb is a fifth-year Ph.D.
+Candidate and Doctoral Scholars Fellow at University of California Santa Barbara.
+He specializes in contemporary art, craft, and design with a minor specialization in queer cultural production and performance.
+Matthew’s research examines the overlap of craft production with the environmental movement in the western United States.

-Prior to coming to UCSB Matthew graduated with an M.A. in Art History and Visual Culture from Southern Illinois University Carbondale and a B.A. in History from Weber State University where he received a scholarship through the Weber State Matthew Shepherd Foundation.
+Prior to coming to UCSB Matthew graduated with an M.A. in Art History and Visual Culture from Southern Illinois University Carbondale and a B.A. in History from Weber State University.

 Matthew Limb.
 "Ceramics and the Environment in the Late-Twentieth Century American West."
 The Decorative Arts Trust.
 2019.